nlewis84/advent-of-code-2023/README.md

 # Getting Started with the template

-Make sure to build the project and pull down package dependencies by running `yarn` under the root of the template.
+Make sure to build the project and pull down package dependencies by running `yarn` under the root of the Template.

-This tempalte is separated into two folders `src` and `tests`.
+This Template is separated into two folders `src` and `tests`.
 `src` will be for any features you create and `tests` is where you'll be testing against them.
 This isn't set up to be a web or mobile project, but it will mimic a similar project structure.

 The `tests` folder is separated even further.
 It has different kinds of tests grouped together.
 Only `unit` type tests are there at the moment but `e2e` or `integration` tests can be added as well.
 Notice how the tests are under `unit/features`.
 For organization, these tests should match the folder structure as they do under `src`.

-This template is already configured to work with both `jest` and `vitest` so feel free to pick your favorite and start testing.
+This Template is already configured to work with both `jest` and `vitest` so feel free to pick your favorite and start testing.

-## Solution

-Run `chmod +x src/features/roman-numerals.js` to make the file executable.

-`yarn jest` will test with all of my test cases

-`node src/features/roman-numerals.js` will run the CLI with a spiffy ASCII art title.
-You can use this to test your own cases.
+## Creating and Testing a Simple "Hello World" Program with Jest

+1. **Create a New Feature File:**
+   - First, create a new JavaScript file in the `src` folder.
+For example, let's create a simple "Hello World" program.
+   - Run the following command in your terminal to create the file:
+     ```bash
+     touch src/helloWorld.js
+     ```

+2. **Write the "Hello World" Code:**
+   - Open `src/helloWorld.js` in your editor and add the following code:
+     ```javascript
+     function helloWorld() {
+       return 'Hello World';
+     }

+     module.exports = helloWorld;
+     ```

+3. **Create a Test File for the Feature:**
+   - Next, create a test file in the `tests/unit` folder.
+   - Ensure the directory exists and create the test file with these commands:
+     ```bash
+     mkdir -p tests/unit
+     touch tests/unit/helloWorld.test.js
+     ```

+4. **Write the Test for "Hello World":**
+   - Open `tests/unit/helloWorld.test.js` in your editor and add the following test code:
+     ```javascript
+     const helloWorld = require('../../src/helloWorld');

+     test('says hello', () => {
+       expect(helloWorld()).toBe('Hello World');
+     });
+     ```

+5. **Run the Tests:**
+   - To run the tests, use the Jest testing framework with the command `yarn jest`.
+   - This command will run all test files in your project, including the new test for your "Hello World" program.

+6. **Run the "Hello World" Program:**
+   - Optionally, you can run the "Hello World" program directly using Node.js.
+   - Run `node src/helloWorld.js` in the terminal.
+You might need to modify the `helloWorld.js` file to log the output if you want to see it in the console.

 ## Available Scripts